lucasrothamel/reading-recommendations/README.md

 # reading-recommendations
-A list of books any professional software developer should read, and repeat from time to time
+A list of books any professional software developer should read, and repeat from time to time.
+Divided in the more important books and articles in this file, and my own summary of programming standards in the `programming-standards.md`

 ## Must Reads (Platform Independent)